mozilla/telemetry-dashboard/README.md

 This repository contains the **source code for [telemetry.mozilla.org](https://telemetry.mozilla.org)**.
 The dashboards on this site can be used for everything from checking measure values to figuring out common causes of Firefox hangs.

-The main dashboards on [telemetry.mozilla.org](https://telemetry.mozilla.org) consume data from Telemetry's v2 and v4 backends using Telemetry.js.
-For an overview of how all these systems fit together, see [Telemetry Demystified](https://anthony-zhang.me/blog/telemetry-demystified/).
+The main dashboards on [telemetry.mozilla.org](https://telemetry.mozilla.org) consume data from Telemetry's backend using Telemetry.js.

 The dashboards that do not use Telemetry.js generally use [scheduled analysis jobs](https://analysis.telemetry.mozilla.org/) that regularly publish data on S3.
 The source code for these can be found in their respective repositories.

-This repository also contains the **source code for Telemetry.js** (all versions).
-The specific files can be found under the `v1/` and `v2/` directories.
+This repository also contains the **source code for Telemetry.js**.
+The specific files can be found under the `v2/` directory.

-We currently have two versions of the Histogram Dashboard and Evolution Dashboard - one for the v2 pipeline, and one for the v4 pipeline.
-The v4 versions live in the `new-pipeline/` directory.
-The v2 versions live in the project root.

 Deploying Telemetry Dashboard
 -----------------------------